-After Police Find Meth On A Man Attacked By An Axe, He Claims A Ghost Planted It On Him
+After Police Find Meth On A Man Attacked By An Ax, He Claims A Ghost Planted It On Him

 “Michael stated ghosts or intruders placed the methamphetamine on him, then stated they were currently climbing out the window nearby, which was not accurate.
 OPSO HQ confirmed tonight’s complaint was called into 911 by Michael, as well as several other complaints which were unfounded upon investigation.”

-A somewhat similar incident took place in the U.K. last year, when the Devon County police in southwest England received a call from a “terrified woman”, who claimed that she could “see her children like ghosts,” per the Mirror.
+A somewhat similar incident took place in the U.K. last year, when the Devon County police in southwest England received a call from a “terrified woman,” who claimed that she could “see her children like ghosts,” per the Mirror.

 According to the report, police has received calls from people reporting about “ghosts, vampires, zombies and paranormal activity 17 times over the past three years.”

-However, police said that the incidents were not indicative of paranormal activity, however, according to logs, most cases were related to issues of mental health and alcohol.
+However, police said that the incidents were not indicative of paranormal activity, but according to logs, most cases were related to issues of mental health and alcohol.